Binding energies of ground and isomeric states in neutron-rich ruthenium isotopes: measurements at JYFLTRAP and comparison to theory: Experimental method

 For $^{117}$Ru$^+$, the TOF-ICR technique~\cite{Graff1980, Konig1995} was applied.
 The ion's cyclotron frequency $\nu_c$ in TOF-ICR technique is determined from a time-of-flight resonance measured with the 2D MCP detector, located outside the strong magnetic field of the trap.
 To enhance the resolving power, the Ramsey method of time-separated oscillatory fields \cite{Kretzschmar2007, George2007} was utilised.
 A short 10-30-10~ms (on-off-on) pattern was used in order to minimize the decay losses (see Fig.~\ref{fig:117ru_tof-icr}).

 In the mass measurement of $^{113}$Ru and $^{115}$Ru, the ground state and the isomer were in the precision trap at the same time.
 It is known that when two or more ions of different masses are present in the trap simultaneously, the ion-ion interaction can cause a frequency shift~\cite{Nesterenko2021}.
-To account for the ion-ion interaction, a count-rate class analysis~\cite{Kellerbauer2003,Nesterenko2021} was performed for the ground state ion of $^{115}$Ru, while for other cases it was not statistically feasible.
+To account for the ion-ion interaction, a count-rate class analysis~\cite{Kellerbauer2003,Nesterenko2021}, i.e. analysis of the variation of the frequency ratio with the number of ions stored simultaneously in the trap, was performed for the ground state ion of $^{115}$Ru, while for other cases it was not statistically feasible.
 At JYFLTRAP the systematic uncertainty related to temporal magnetic field fluctuation has been determined to be $\delta B/B = 2.01(25) \times 10^{-12}$ min$^{-1}$ $\times \delta t$ \cite{Nesterenko2021}, where $\delta t$ is the time between the measurements.
 In all of the measurements the maximum systematic uncertainty related to the temporal magnetic field fluctuations was calculated but was found to be negligible compared to the statistical uncertainty.
 We added a further mass-dependent uncertainty of $\delta_m r/r = -2.35(81) \times 10^{-10} / \textnormal{u} \times (m_{\rm ref} - m)$ and a residual systematic uncertainty of $\delta_{\rm res}r/r=9\times 10^{-9}$ for measurements where the $A/q$ for the reference and ion-of-interest were not the same, i.e. when using the $^{133}$Cs ions as reference~\cite{Nesterenko2021}.
 A systematic uncertainty related to the magnetron phase advancement and systematic angle error were also accounted for in the PI-ICR measurements.
 A more detailed description on the systematic uncertainties and their determination at JYFLTRAP can be found in Ref.~\cite{Nesterenko2021}.